 Can I sue my landlord for lead paint hazards?

 If you have not received the required information booklet or disclosure statement, start by calling the National Lead Information Center at 1-800-424-LEAD (5323).
-Also, check the lead section of the EPA website for extensive articles about lead hazards, testing your child, finding a trained lead inspector, and more
+Also, the U.S. Environmental Protection Agency offers resources to learn about lead hazards, testing your child, finding a trained lead inspector, and more

 If you, your child, or another person in your rental home becomes ill with lead poisoning, contact a personal injury lawyer for advice on whether or not to sue your landlord for damages such as medical expenses and loss of income.